what is cma

 Financial Manager: Leading financial health and planning for growth.

-Controller: Managing accounting operations and ensuring accurate financial reporting.
+Controller: Manage accounting operations and ensure accurate financial reporting.

-CFO: To lead the financial strategy of an organization and contribute at a high level to decision-making.
+CFO: To lead an organization’s financial strategy and contribute at a high level to decision-making.

 The management accounting profession is undergoing some changes.
-Some of the trends that have come up include data analytics, automation, and sustainability.
-CMAs who keep current with these and other trends and who engage in professional development are better positioned for growth.
+Some trends that have come up include data analytics, automation, and sustainability.
+CMAs who keep current with these trends and engage in professional development are better positioned for growth.

 The average salary for CMAs is Rs 10 lakh per year.